abaez/ta-rust/README.md

 of those languages.

-Currently, this module holds all keywords, types, and any other standard lexer definition described by the [Rust reference](static.rust-lang.org/doc/master/rust.html) manual.
+Currently, this module holds all keywords, types, and any other standard lexer definition described by the [Rust reference](http://doc.rust-lang.org/0.11.0/rust.html) manual.
 It also encompasses the a vast list of snippets I use when coding, ctags for semi auto-complete, and api references.

 Note: The API references are currently just the presentation of the prototypes for an API call.
 I believe with how Rust work, these prototypes are good enough for each reference call.

 #### Completed:
 *   lexer: All keywords, types, strings, and numbers lexer definitions.
-*   module: *.rs, massive list of snippets, and API reference to all crates as of v0.10.
+*   module: *.rs, massive list of snippets, and API reference to all crates as of v0.11.

+### REQUIREMENT
+*   Rust >= v0.11
+*   Textadept >= v7.3

 ### INSTALL
 Clone the repository to your `~/.textadept/modules` directory: